Colviz/Elective-manager/README.md

 - [ ] Make an interactive 404 error page, can also display the names of developers on the page.
 - [x] Footer should have a credits link also.
 - [ ] Add page hits counter
-- [	] All the open forms (can be accessed without login, eg. bugs) should have a captcha.
+- [x] All the open forms (can be accessed without login, eg. bugs) should have a captcha.
 - [ ] Store logs for every activity.

 ### **Admin Interface**
 - [ ] Gets the final list of students selected for each elective.
 - [ ] Gets the notification when department deletes an elective/closes registration.
-- [ ] Admin will get a mail if any of the above things happen.
 - [x] Can see all the available departments.
 - [x] Can see all the departments with no. of published electives.
-- [ ] Can delete/unpublish/close registration for any elective.
 - [x] Will open registration for Departmental admins (will use an authorization key for registration, it'll be a Hash).
 This key will be generated automatically, admin will have a separate interface to generate the key (dynamic creation of it).
 - [x] If the tokens are already generated then admin can view both the tokens.
 - [ ] if (total no. of seats for electives < no. ofstudents registered) { then admin will get a notification regarding this along with Super admin. } <sup>problem</sup> there is a problem in it, how can we handle this for all different type of electives(UG 3rd year & PG final year, branch wise).
-- [ ] Remove the temporary display of email contents and uncoment the mail() function.
+- [x] Remove the temporary display of email contents and uncoment the mail() function.
 - [x] If session already set, then login directly on register and login pages.
 - [x] Redirect to login page after successful registration.
 - [ ] Admin can delete any user (Student/Department)